s-u-r-y-a-s/E-commerce/README.md

 # E-commerce

-A complete backend crud operatoion for E-commerce management
+A complete backend crud operation for E-commerce management